ChristopherBrum/rb120/oop/live_code_samples.md

 ## OOP and Why it was Created

 OOP was created to deal with the growing complexity of programs and the web of interdependencies that inevitably would develop within procedural programs.
 These interdependencies made code bases very difficult to maintain and update without causing a ripple effect of bugs to occur.
+OOP was created to be able to compartmentalize data so that it could be interacted with in a way that would not affect the rest of the program.

 ## Classes and objects